VTool-R1/VTool-R1/README.md

 VTool-R1 7B achieved a **71.7%** accuracy on the ReFOCUS-TableVQA dataset.
 Which is **10% higher** than the base accuracy of 64.7% using Qwen2.5-VL.

+## New Training Library

+We have re-implemented VTool-R1 on a new version of verl (0.5) that supports asynchrounous agent loops, which improves multi-turn support and GPU utilization.
+It also benefits from a CPU-based VLLM judge, removing the need for a separate GPU for evaluation.
+The repository is available [here](https://github.com/VTool-R1/training-v2)

+Below is the old instructions for the original implementation, which we do not suggest running.

 ## Installation